yotambaram/Create-a-burger/README.md

 Run the server:
 $ node server.js

-For local using in your browser use (using port 8080): http://localhost:8080
+After running the database and the server, for local using in your browser use (using port 8080): http://localhost:8080

 Welcome!.